 Organisations that prioritise and focus on inclusion and diversity attract the best talent, foster greater innovation, shape stakeholder perceptions and inspire staff.
 An inclusive, motivated workforce can help deliver organisational strategy and improved performance.

 Social enterprise plays a significant role in the UK economy and contributes to a number of important societal developments.
 Social enterprises are active across every sector, delivering public services and running companies that produce and sell goods and services, achieving often higher levels of revenue growth, innovation and market share growth than business as a whole.

-Social enterprise UK’s research has found that social enterprises are more likely than mainstream businesses to be owned and run by women or people from Black and ethnic minority backgrounds; they demonstrate better gender pay ratios; and they are more likely to be located within areas of deprivation.
+Social Enterprise UK’s research has found that social enterprises are more likely than mainstream businesses to be owned and run by women or people from ethnic minority backgrounds; they demonstrate better gender pay ratios; and they are more likely to be located within areas of deprivation.
 Commercially, they are proving resilient despite the pandemic and other recent economic shocks and many are demonstrating strong growth.
 Social enterprises currently account for around two million employees and some offer employment to people otherwise locked out of work because of disadvantage, disability or other barriers to opportunity such as homelessness or experience of the criminal justice system.

 Working for a social enterprise